MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 6.2 Postmarketing Experience

-Adverse reactions that have been reported with minocycline hydrochloride use in a variety of indications include:
+The following adverse reactions have been reported with minocycline hydrochloride use in a variety of indications.

-Skin and hypersensitivity reactions: fixed drug eruptions, balanitis, erythema multiforme, Stevens-Johnson syndrome, anaphylactoid purpura, photosensitivity, pigmentation of skin and mucous membranes, hypersensitivity reactions, angioneurotic edema, anaphylaxis, DRESS syndrome [see Warnings and Precautions (5.9)].
+Skin and hypersensitivity reactions: anaphylaxis, angioedema, DRESS syndrome, erythema multiforme, Stevens-Johnson syndrome, acute febrile neutrophilic dermatosis (Sweet's syndrome), fixed drug eruptions, balanitis, anaphylactoid purpura, photosensitivity, pigmentation of skin and mucous membranes.

-Autoimmune conditions: polyarthralgia, pericarditis, exacerbation of systemic lupus, pulmonary infiltrates with eosinophilia, transient lupus-like syndrome.
+Autoimmune conditions: polyarthralgia, pericarditis, exacerbation of systemic lupus, pulmonary infiltrates with eosinophilia, lupus-like syndrome.

-Central nervous system: pseudotumor cerebri, bulging fontanels in infants, decreased hearing.
+Central nervous system: idiopathic intracranial hypertension, bulging fontanels in infants, decreased hearing.

 Endocrine: brown-black microscopic thyroid discoloration, abnormal thyroid function.